niccokunzmann/CosmicEarthMedicine/content/fear-medicine.md

 6 months… 1-1 £8,000

-12 month….
+12 months….
 1-1 £15,000

 Are you ready to begin?

-My love, if you are feeling this program, hard, then pay on one of the above links and I will email you so that we can make our schedule.
+My love, if you are feeling this program hard, then pay on one of the above links and I will email you so that we can make our schedule.

 I think you already know if you want to work with me or not.
 Honour that.